openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

     }
 ~~~

-In setup, we do two new things:
+In setup, we did two new things:

 1. Specified that our program will be capped at 60 frames per second using [ofSetFrameRate(60)](http://openframeworks.cc/documentation/application/ofAppRunner.html#!show_ofSetFrameRate).
 We could get by without doing this, but it is a useful thing to do when you are using time.
 2. We created a variable called offsets.
 It is vector of ofVec3fs that contain random values.
 These values allow us to move each vertex in a random x, y and z direction seemingly independently of the movement of the other vertices.